Primary Inversion: Elements of science fiction

 Primary Inversion has been described as an exemplary novel in the hard science fiction genre from sources such as Stanley Schmidt, the long time editor of Analog magazine, who wrote that the book is "an impressive first novel; not just a good story, but the kind of speculation we too seldom see—really new science that just might be possible".
 Asaro is also noted as one of the few female science fiction writers who also has a doctorate in hard science, specifically a Ph.D. from Harvard in theoretical Chemical Physics.

 In 1996, Asaro published a paper in the American Journal of Physics called "Complex Speeds and Special Relativity" that gives the mathematical formulation she developed for the fictional star drive used in Primary Inversion.
 Describing the idea as a "mathematical game", she shows how making the speed a complex number can remove the problems associated with the singularity at the speed of light.

 "Inversion" is the means of faster-than-light space travel.
 Instead of breaking the barrier of the speed of light, spaceships in Primary Inversion go around it.
 By adding an imaginary component to their velocity, or "inverting", they enter a superluminal universe, allowing for near-instantaneous travel.
 However, because the ship must come close to the speed of light to invert, travel still takes time.
 In addition, various space-time calculation errors add complications.
 The Skolians' military advantage is based on the fact that the pilots can communicate with technology-induced "telepathy" while in inversion and arrive in tight formation from inversion.

 Primary Inversion and its sequel, The Radiant Seas, deal with interstellar combat from the perspective of relativistic space travel.
 The battles in Primary Inversion and other of Asaro's works include extrapolations of current-day ideas in bio-cybernetics, artificial intelligence, situational awareness, relativistic complications, and weapons development.
 Reviewers have commented on the extent and excitement of the battles, and also the attention to detail.

 The presence of empathy (in Rhon) and anti-empathy/sadism (in Aristo) is explained by two extraneous structures in the brain, KEB and Kyle Afferent Body (KAB).
 The first sends out signals of emotions, while the second interprets them.
 The Aristos were genetically engineered for resistance to pain, and the structure that is supposed to interpret telepathic signals is defective.
-They do not interpret emotions as such, instead they receive only emotional signals of pain, which their brains re-routes to the sexual pleasure centers.
-The perfect prey for Aristos are the empaths, since the empaths sends out stronger pain emotions, which translates into greatest pleasure.
+They do not interpret emotions as such, instead they receive only emotional signals of pain, which their brains re-route to the sexual pleasure centers.
+The perfect prey for Aristos are the empaths, since the empath sends out stronger pain emotions, which translates into greatest pleasure.

 The Skolian Kyle Web or psiberweb can be used by telepaths as a means for instantaneous communication and for information storage.
 It is based on ancient technology of the Ruby Empire and powered by the Triad of Rhon empaths, strongest empaths there are.
 Without the Rhon, the Web would collapse.